jaksaj/rinbp25-promptVs/e2e_tests/MODULAR_TESTING_README.md

 # Modular Testing Scripts

-This directory contains a modular approach to testing the PromptVs API, breaking down the resource-intensive E2E test into three smaller, focused scripts that can be run individually or in sequence.
+This directory contains a modular approach to testing the PromptVs API, breaking down the resource-intensive E2E test into four focused scripts that can be run individually or in sequence.

 ## Overview

-The modular testing system consists of three scripts that work together:
+The modular testing system consists of four scripts that work together:

 1. **01_create_prompts_and_versions.py** - Creates prompts and prompt versions
 2. **02_create_test_runs.py** - Runs tests for each version
 3. **03_ab_testing_evaluations.py** - Performs A/B testing evaluations and generates reports
+4. **04_elo_rating_analysis.py** - Comprehensive ELO rating analysis and insights

 Each script saves its results to JSON files that the next script can load, allowing for resource-efficient testing and the ability to restart from any point in the workflow.